Alejandroq12/polyglot-talk/README.md

 In order to run this project you need:

-1. A web browser to see the website/porfolio.
+1. A web browser to see the website.

 2. And a code editor if you want to edit the code.
 For example, Vs Code.